Patrixxk/Image-Slider/README.md

+# Image Slider

+Advanced image slider, main focus on: accessibility features, aria-labels,aria-hidden, content skipping (hidden on the img) to a link/next part,

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.